BAJAJ BROKING

 How Does a Compounding Fixed Deposit Work?

-3. Compounding Frequency Applied: Depending on the terms, the interest is compounded monthly, quarterly, semi-annually, or annually.
-After each cycle, the interest earned is added to the principal.
+• Compounding Frequency: Interest may be compounded monthly, quarterly, semi-annually, or annually.
+After each cycle, interest is added to the principal.

-4. Reinvestment Cycle: With each compounding period, the new principal becomes the base for the next cycle of interest.
+• Reinvestment Cycle: The new principal (old principal plus interest) becomes the base for the next cycle.

 Benefits of Compounding Fixed Deposits